-- 74, (1) No person shall- - (a) sell liquor otherwise than in terms of a registration; - (b) be violent or drunk and disorderly on premises in respect of which a certificate 50 of registration has been issued; - (c) if he, she or it is the owner or occupier of registered premises, allow violent or drunk and disorderly behaviour on that premises; - (d) be drunk and disorderly in or on-
+74. (1) No person shall-

+(a) sell liquor otherwise than in terms of a registration;

+- 40 - (b) be violent or drunk and disorderly on premises in respect of which a certificate of registration has been issued; - (c) if he, she or it is the owner or occupier of registered premises, allow violent or drunk and disorderly behaviour on that premises; - (d) be drunk and disorderly in or on-

-- (i) any road, street, lane, thoroughfare, square, park or market; - (ii) any shop, warehouse or public parking garage; - (iii) any form of public transport; or - (iv) any place of entertainment, café, eating-house or racecourse or any other premises or place to which the public has or is granted access, irrespective of whether access is granted against payment or is restricted to any category of persons or not;
+- (i) any road, street, lane, thoroughfare, square, park or market; - (ii) any shop, warehouse or public parking area; - (iii) any form of public transport; or - (iv) any place of entertainment, café, eating- house or racecourse or any other premises or place to which the public has or is granted access, 50 irrespective of whether access is granted against payment or is restricted to any category of persons or not; - (e) consume any liquor in any road, street, lane cr thoroughfare, or on vacant land

-- (e) consume any liquor in any road, street, lane or thoroughfare, or on vacant land adjacent thereto, in an urban area or other area subdivided into erven or plots with streets bounded by such erven or plots; - (f) introduce, possess or consume any liquor on a sports ground that is not a registered premises, to which the public has or is granted access, irrespective of whether access is granted against payment or is restricted to any category of persons or not, except on any registered premises situated on the sports ground concerned; - (g) falsely represents himself or herself or any other person to be over the age of 18 years in order to persuade a registered person, or his or her agent or employee, to sell or supply liquor to him or her or to that other person; or - (h) supply liquor to a person in his, her or its employment as wages or remuneration or as a supplement therefor.
+- adjacent thereto, in anurban area or other area subdivided into erven or plots with streets bounded by such erven or plots; - (f) introduce. possess or consume any liquor on a sports ground that is not a registered premises, to which the public has or is granted access, irrespective of whether access is granted against payment or is restricted to any category 5 of persons or not, except on any registered premises situated on the sports ground concerned;

+(g) falsely represents himself or herself or any other person to be over the age of 18 years in order to persuade a registered person, or his, her or its agent or employee, to sell or supply liquor to him or her or to that other person; or 10

+(h) supply liquor to a person in his, her or its employment for his or her own consumption as wages or remuneration, as an inducement to employment or as a supplement thereto.